oneapi-src/oneDNN/tests/benchdnn/doc/benchdnn_general_info.md

   running correctness when it is not needed.
 This mode is compatible with correctness or performance mode, though it will no longer be a run mode, but correctness or performance one.
+* Initialization mode: This flow executes steps 1-3 above.
+It allows to check successful primitive creation for large problems that take excessive memory and/or time to execute.
+This mode is standalone and is not compatible with other modes.
 * Listing mode: This flow executes steps 1-2 above.
 It allows to validate input files by parsing syntax and check if all problem repro lines are expected.
   This mode is standalone and is not compatible with other modes.